Awish-Senpai/Evernight/README.md

 ### [v1.0.1]
 • Initial release.
 • Changed the color of the closed folders to be the color set by the user.
+• Made the chat bubble to utilise the full space.
+• Changed the color of the mention when hovered.